TrellixVulnTeam/swahilipython_SCMU/Doc/library/shlex.rst

 .. attribute:: shlex.infile

-   The name of the current input file, as initially set at class instantiation time or stacked by later source requests.
+   The name of the current input file, as initially set at kundi instantiation time or stacked by later source requests.
 It may be useful to examine this when constructing error messages.

 .. attribute:: shlex.instream

-   The input stream from which this :class:`~shlex.shlex` instance is reading characters.
+   The input stream kutoka which this :class:`~shlex.shlex` instance is reading characters.